REG 10.05.15 – Sponsored Awards -Effort Reporting Through TEARS (The Employee Activity Reporting System)

 6.1 Review the percentages under Projected % by section.
 Determine if the percentages are a reasonable approximation of actual effort expended for each activity during the survey period indicated.

 6.3 If the percentages of effort for each project and category appear to be reasonable, the employee should electronically certify the effort report.
-Please note that your signature is certifying the effort in the Adjusted Effort % column if you make any adjustments.
+Please note that the employee signature is certifying the effort in the Adjusted Effort % column if the employee made any adjustments.
 Employees should review and certify their own effort report when available to do so.
-The department head, College Dean or designee may also perform review and certification.
-However, A-21 requires anyone certifying the report to use “suitable means of verification that the work was performed.”
-It is important that anyone certifying in lieu of the employee has first-hand knowledge of their work activities during the survey period and be able to meet A-21 requirements.
+The department head, college dean, department head, or designee may also perform review and certification.
+However, anyone certifying another’s time should have a suitable means of verification that the work was performed.
+It is important that anyone certifying in lieu of the employee has first hand knowledge of their work activities during the survey period and be able to meet Uniform Guidance requirements.
 In any audit situation it would be the responsibility of the person certifying the effort report to support that all certification requirements were met.

 6.4 Effort reports must be certified by the deadline indicated on the top of the report.
 This deadline is 90 days after the end of the effort reporting period.